rpajanssen/java-triangle/exception-handling/before/README.md

 If you mark this folder as a test-resources folder in your IDE then you run the generated tests from you IDE like regular unit tests (useful for debugging/tracing).

+Note: we configured Spring cloud-contract to generate tests that make use of Springs own MockMVC.
+Which sounds great... it is all Spring... so... all will work!
+But...
+MockMVC has its drawbacks as well.
+As we shall see, this example application has a servlet filter and we would like to be able to test that as well using Spring cloud-contract.
+But... we can't using MockMVC!
+In the **after** module we will show you a different approach!

 # So... what is wrong with it?

 ## 1. Missing REST resource error handling